 If you found this discussion interesting, you might also enjoy some of the following articles about bamboo speciation.

-FEATURED IMAGE: Common black bamboo, Phyllostachys nigra
+FEATURED IMAGE: Classic black bamboo, Phyllostachys nigra in France.
+Photo by Fred Hornaday.

 Black bamboo pin